chdraeger/chdraeger/README.md

 Hi!
 I'm Christina Draeger.

-I am currently a Postdoctoral Researcher at the University of British Columbia in Vancouver, with a PhD in Geophysics focused on regional glacier evolution modeling.
+I am a Postdoctoral Researcher at the Urban Predictive Analytics Lab at the University of British Columbia in Vancouver.

 To get in contact with me, please send an email to christina.draeger@posteo.de.